MCL Tear Potosi, MO

 • Overuse or Repeated Stress: Activities that place repetitive stress on the knee, like long-distance running, may gradually weaken the MCL, increasing tear risk.

-• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
-Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.
+• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Muscle imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

 Preventing MCL tears involves proper conditioning, strength training, flexibility exercises, and using protective gear during sports activities.